bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 The new system stepping feature (`bevy_debug_stepping`) adds debugger-style execution control for systems.
 The [`Stepping`] resource can control which systems within a schedule execute each frame, and provides step, break, and continue facilities to enable live debugging.
-This feature is enabled by default in the `bevy` crate.

 The `Stepping` resource is configured with a list of schedules that it will control execution of when stepping is enabled.
 The collection of systems